 Another handy feature that Philo offers to make its content more convenient is the ability to login to network websites and watch shows there.

 Let’s say there’s an episode of The Curse of Oak Island you missed, but it’s available on Discovery.com.
 Just login in with your Philo account and watch the show.
 It’s that simple.

-|Streaming Service||# of Channels||Cost / Month||DVR?||Local Channels?||7-Day Free Trial|
+|Streaming Service||# of Channels||Cost / Month||DVR?||Local Channels?||Sign Up|

-|Sling TV||30||$25||Yes - $5/mo||NBC & Fox in select markets|
+|Sling TV||30||$40||Yes||FOX/NBC in select markets|

 The Philo TV platform really is one of the best cheap cable alternatives available.
-Philo channels include all of the most popular non-sports networks.
+The channel lineup includes all of the most popular non-sports networks.

-The bottom line is this: if you’re looking for a cheap cable alternative that still lets you watch your favorite shows, Philo is an excellent option.
+If you’re looking for a cheap cable alternative that still lets you watch your favorite shows, Philo is an excellent option.